-Smoking is bad for your health in just about every way it can be.
-It’s therefore no surprise that smoking aggravates an overactive bladder.
+Smoking is bad for your health, so it’s no surprise that smoking aggravates an overactive bladder.
 Quitting smoking can subsequently help an overactive bladder calm down.

 Why Quitting Smoking Can Help

-Smoking increases the activity of the bladder and creates other medical conditions that can aggravate an overactive bladder.
+Smoking increases bladder activity and creates other medical conditions that aggravate an overactive bladder.
 When you quit smoking, you can give yourself some advantages when it comes to managing an overactive bladder.
 Quitting smoking also improves your overall health, which gives you more resources to handle an overactive bladder.